mxagar/P1_Facial_Keypoints/README.md

 - [ ] Use [Pytorch profiling](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).
 - [ ] Use `nn.Sequential` in order to be cleaner in the network definition.
 - [ ] Try the [learning rate scheduler](https://pytorch.org/docs/stable/optim.html) for the from-scratch model training, since it seems to have a sub-optimal learning rate.
+- [ ] Try different (more complex) architectures:
+  - [ ] More convolutional layers.
+  - [ ] Batch normalization to stabilize weights and avoid dropout in the convolutional layers.
-- [ ] Try different (more complex) architectures as well as transfer learning; an example of transfer learning using [ResNet50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html?highlight=resnet50#torchvision.models.resnet50) as backbone can be found in my side project []().
+- [ ] Try transfer learning; an example of transfer learning using [ResNet50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html?highlight=resnet50#torchvision.models.resnet50) as backbone can be found in my side project on [dog breed classificaation](https://github.com/mxagar/deep-learning-v2-pytorch/tree/master/project-dog-classification).
 - [ ] Use randomness seeds and controlled weight initialization to allow reproducibility.
 - [ ] Create a web app with Flask.
 To that end, the code needs to be transformed for production (i.e., use OOP, logging, etc.)